Knowledge Center - Funding and Benefits

 Requirements

-• Nominee must be a student leader of a recognized graduate student organization or have served in such capacity in the current or previous academic year; this includes:
+• Nominee must be a student leader of a recognized graduate student organization in the current or previous academic year; this includes:

 • (University-level) Graduate and Professional Student Government officers (excluding the current President)